-The cost proposal must be submitted separately from the narrative proposal, either as a separate PDF if submitted via email, or in a separate, sealed envelope if submitted via mail/in person.
+The cost proposal must be submitted separately from the narrative proposal as a separate PDF.
 No portion of the cost proposal may be included within the body of the narrative proposal.

 The Cost Proposal must be completed and submitted at the same time as the proposal, and both must be received by the State prior to the submission deadline.